SimonDarksideJ/SimonDarksideJ.github.io/_posts/2025-08-23-Can you make a game with AI.md

 ## Lessons learned

 In short, we are still not there yet.
-Things have vastly improved and we now have "thinking" models that do not just spit out an answer, instead they review their answer against the requirements or whether it actually compiles before stopping and asking for praise.
+Things have vastly improved and models do not just spit out an answer, instead they review their answer against the requirements or it compiles before stopping and asking for praise.
+So much praise both given and requested :S.

 > **NOTE**
 >